JoshuaKGoldberg/selenium/javascript/node/selenium-webdriver/README.md

 # selenium-webdriver

+## Sway's Fork

+## We're waiting for 4.0.0-alpha2 or 4.0.0 to be released and just using this in the meantime

 Selenium is a browser automation library.
 Most often used for testing web-applications, Selenium may be used for any task that requires automating interaction with the browser.